72stom/Tes/README.md

 # Negative values will heal player instead of damaging him
 # If player have more than one permission node for same damage cause, then last one in list will be used to determine final damage
 DamageControl:
-- nowalldamage:fly_into_wall:1
+- nowalldamage:fly_into_wall:0
-- lowermagmacubedamage:hot_floor:0.9
+- lowermagmacubedamage:hot_floor:0.5
 Totem:
   # When this set to true, on players death totem will be used even if he is not holding it in hand
-  RemoveFromInventory: false
+  RemoveFromInventory: true
   Cooldown:
     # When this set to true player can use totem only every X second's
     Use: false